 What to do?

-Well, since it so happened that I was spending two weeks in Holland after this soul-scarring post, I decided to pay attention and see what happened while I was there.
-My American prince and our two daughters spent time in Amsterdam, in a couple of small towns up north, and in a village setting as well.
+Well, one summer, after having read another soul-scarring post, I was spending two weeks in Holland and I decided to pay special attention and see what happened while I was there.
+My American prince and our two daughters spent time visiting family and friends–in Amsterdam, in a couple of small towns up north, and in a village setting as well.
 We ate over half our meals in restaurants and had numerous cups of coffee and drinks in cafés, bars, and so forth.
 We had a rental car but also used public transportation (train, tram, bus and ferry).

 Needless to say, I was very nervous about this experiment.
 What if I discovered I had been wrong and my people were a tribe of uncivil, ill-mannered jerks?
 Trust me, it took a lot of coffee and a lot of wine to fortify me for this research.